August Coup

 • Product Form: Hardback

-A dramatic and expertly researched account of an extraordinary moment in Russia’s recent history: the August Coup.
+From the acclaimed author of Kremlin Winter and Blood on the Snow, a dramatic and expertly researched account of an extraordinary moment in Russia’s recent history: the August Coup.

 In the summer of 1991, a group of eight plotters came together to overthrow Mikhail Gorbachëv, then the president of the USSR.
 These ruthless conspirators, who occupied positions of high office, declared a state of emergency to restore stability through authoritarian rule.
 The reality turned out to be a shambolic failure which hastened the fall of the USSR and a pivotal shift from communism to capitalism.

-Beginning with a minute-by-minute re-enactment of Gorbachëv’s capture in his holiday home in Crimea, eminent historian Robert Service follows the plot from its inception to its humiliating collapse.
+Beginning with a minute-by-minute re-enactment of Gorbachëv’s capture in his holiday home in Crimea, Robert Service follows the plot from its inception to its humiliating collapse.
 The troubling side effects of Gorbachëv’s well-meant reforms in the Soviet Union – business fraud, government corruption, organized crime and interethnic conflict – increased exponentially, and a New Russia was born.
 Fathered by Boris Yeltsin, it brought lamentably less benefit to the Russian economy or its people than he had promised.

-Linking the years from the coup itself to today’s Russia under Vladimir Putin, The August Coup is a thoroughly compelling and original chronicle of a moment that changed Russian and global politics for ever.
+Linking the years from the coup itself to today’s Russia under Vladimir Putin, The August Coup is a thoroughly compelling and original chronicle of a moment that changed Russian and global politics forever.

 Robert Service is a Fellow of the British Academy, Emeritus Professor of Oxford University and Senior Fellow of the Hoover Institution, Stanford University.
 He has written several books, including the highly acclaimed Lenin: A Biography, Russia: Experiment with a People, Stalin: A Biography and Trotsky: A Biography, which won the 2009 Duff Cooper Prize, as well as many other books on Russia’s past and present including Blood on the Snow: The Russian Revolution 1914–1924 and Kremlin Winter: Russia and the Second Coming of Vladimir Putin.
 He lives in London.